 Marketing is marketing—it’s all basically the same selling tactics, dressed up in different forms, right?

 While that has some truth to it, it drastically understates the complexity of the field.
 With so many avenues and approaches to “get the word out” these days, marketing has grown into an immense industry with loads of different niche areas.
 Nowadays, with digital marketing tactics becoming widespread, there are many types of marketing specializations to accommodate this dynamic profession.

-But just because the field is complex, doesn’t mean you need to use fancy terminology and acronyms to explain it.
+But just because the field is complex, doesn’t mean you need to be stuck swimming in fancy terminology and acronyms trying to make sense of it.
 We created this handy guide to help you cut through all of the terminology and help you gain a true understanding of these different types of marketing specializations.

 11 Types of marketing specializations explained

 Marketing is a complex field with a lot to master—the following types of marketing specializations cover everything from research to strategy to tactical execution.
 Keep reading to find an everyday explanation of eleven common specialties in the world of marketing.

 What is market research?
 How do you know if a product, service or message will stand out to a particular audience?
 You do your research.
 Market researchers employ several tactics for picking the brains of the public and gathering information.

 But that’s only one half of the equation.
 Another key component of market research is actually interpreting the data.
 The best market researchers are able to tailor their questions to encourage more meaningful answers.
 For example, asking, “What do you like about this product?” could yield a much different answer than, “As a parent, what do you like about this product?”